camunda/camunda-docs-manual/content/update/minor/75-to-76/was.md

 ---

-title: "Upgrade an IBM Websphere Installation from 7.5 to 7.6"
+title: "Update an IBM Websphere Installation from 7.5 to 7.6"

 menu:
   main: